In short, a weaponized Idiot Ball.

-And more generally, this is the general idea behind the alternate win condition of "milling." (usually associated with blue mana, which represents mental magic, among other things).
+Magic: The Gathering has Nemesis of Reason whose attack causes you to discard 1/6 of your deck, representative of your mind/knowledge/power.
+And more generally, this is the idea behind the alternate win condition of "milling." (usually associated with blue mana, which represents mental magic, among other things).
 When you have no more cards in your deck, you lose.
 This path to victory is represented by such wonderful spells as Mind Funeral.

 Champions.
 The Drain power (and in older editions, Destruction and Transfer) can be used to lower another character's Intelligence, either temporarily or for a considerable time.

 In Mutant UA, this exists as a psionic power known as "Parasit" (would be "Parasite" in English).
 The character increases one of his own attributes by stealing it from someone else, and Intelligence can be the chosen attribute.

 Warhammer Fantasy Roleplay 1st edition had the 1st level Battle Magic spell Steal Mind, which temporarily reduced its victims to a drooling vegetable capable of doing little more than gibbering and eating grass.

 In Black Crusade, this trope is one of the possible effects for a Daemon Weapon.
 The weapon is described as having some incorporeal parts, and the attacks go right through a target.
 Then they become too stupid to breathe.